 16 Tips to Finding and Using Mailing Lists Successfully

-1. Do the Math – Plan your mail marketing campaign as an accountant would.
+1. Do the Math – Plan your direct mail marketing campaign as an accountant would.
 Start by figuring out how much income and unit sales the project must generate to break even.
 Remember, it’s money that matters first; percentage response rate comes second.
-In other words, your campaign might actually be a big money maker, even if it has a low percentage response rate.
+In other words, your campaign might actually be a big moneymaker, even if it has a low percentage response rate.

-2. Always Key Code, Record and Analyze Results – Assign a key code to each list, record and analyze the responses for each code.
+2. Always Key Code, Record, and Analyze Results – If ordering multiple lists – Assign a key code to each list, record and analyze the responses for each code.
 You’ll see which files are working better than others.
 Do this on every mailing.
-When email marketing, use coded links to a special order page in your web site.
+When email marketing, use coded links to a special order page on your website.
 Many mailers do the key coding but neglect to record and/or analyze, so they never learn what works and what doesn’t.

-3. Test Everything Else, Too – Copy, package design, offer, pricing and timing are key elements that can also affect a direct mail campaign.
-Key code, record and analyze results of each change in your mailings.
+3. Test Everything Else, Too – Copy, package design, offer, pricing, and timing are key elements that can also impact a direct mail campaign.
+Keycode, record and analyze results of each change in your mailings.

 4. Be A Smart List Buyer – Keep in mind a few things when you’re ordering lists:

-– One time use – Lists are for one time use only.
+– One-time use – Lists are typically for one-time use.
 The names are the property of the list owner.
 However, mailers do own the names of those individuals who respond to their promotion.

 – Be flexible – Direct mail lists offer many options; however, all the bells and whistles may not be available on every list.

-– Samples – List Owner Links usually require a sample; even if it’s just a rough sample of what you plan to send.
+– Samples – List Owner Links usually require a sample copy of what you are mailing; even if it’s just a rough sample of what you plan to send.

 – Time – Many lists can be shipped in 24 hours.
 Others may take a week or more.